Paul Bley, avant-garde jazz pianist, dead at 83

 He went on to co-found the Montreal Jazz Workshop, studied at the Julliard School and played and recorded with such jazz greats as Charlie Parker, Charles Mingus, Chet Baker, Jimmy Giuffre, and many others.

-He was known as a master of improvisation and the jazz trio, and an influence in the free jazz and avante-garde movement of the 1960s and 70s.
+He was known as a master of improvisation and the jazz trio, and an influence in the free jazz and avant-garde movement of the 1960s and 70s.

 "As a fragmentary approach to the well-chosen note or chord, the idea that only this note or that counts, restricting the number of notes and thinking about those notes before you play – Paul Bley was the best at this," said ECM Records founder Manfred Eicher, in a statement posted on Tuesday by the company.